apache/flink/docs/content/docs/connectors/table/upsert-kafka.md

 {{< sql_download_table "upsert-kafka" >}}

-The Upsert Kafka connector is not currently part of the binary distribution.
+The Upsert Kafka connector is not part of the binary distribution.
 See how to link with it for cluster execution [here]({{< ref "docs/dev/configuration/overview" >}}).

 Full Example